essayyzed/the-iron-protocol/03_SPECIALIZATION/internship_guide.md

 ---

-*"In Pakistan's context, your FYP and project portfolio speak louder than internship brand names.
+*"Your FYP and project portfolio speak louder than internship brand names.
 Execute them well."*
 *— The Protocol*
 *— The Protocol*